 There are various companies that say they can help you sell PDFs/ebooks online securely and prevent sharing.
 But how much help are they really?
 Here is an analysis of some common security methods and their value.

-PDF password protection is one of the commonest and cheapest methods of securing PDF files.
+PDF password protection is one of the most common and cheapest methods of securing PDFs.
 PDF documents are encrypted with a password to prevent unauthorized access, and PDF restrictions can be applied to control some document use (e.g. preventing printing).

-However, it is completely useless as a form of document protection because:
+However, it is completely useless as a form of document protection:

 - Users can share the document password with others and post it online along with the document

 - You have to give the user the password for them to view the document so they can remove it instantly

 - Passwords can be removed by password recovery applications

 - Adobe permissions (these control how a document can be used – i.e. allow or deny printing) can be easily removed in seconds by free online password removal tools